xevvvw-103/DSL-A-Language-For-Building-Architecture-Blueprint/CHECKINS.md

 - Ability to place floors in a building
 - Each floor can have a layout of multiple rooms
 - Each room can have a layout of furniture and color settings
+- Procedurally generate room based on parameters (e.g. specify 1 bed, 1 couch, and you can generate multiple layouts based on that)

 ---